-Celebrity endorsements are the original form of influencer marketing.
-Many businesses have relied on influential celebrities to promote their brand through traditional public relations and marketing.
-However, in today’s digital landscape, social media creators and other media influencers with niche audiences can now offer more value to brands looking to widen their audiences.
-We’re talking about brands that partner with social media influencers like PewDiePie, Jake Paul and Lilly Singh to promote their products and services.
+In today’s digital landscape, social media creators and other media influencers with niche audiences can now offer more value to brands looking to widen their audiences than celebrities used to offer.
+We’re talking about brands that partner with social media influencers like PewDiePie, Jake Paul, and Lilly Singh to promote their products and services.
 In fact, at the moment, more than two-thirds of fashion retailers use some form of influencer marketing.

 In this article, we will look at: